simplyblock/vela-controller/README.md

 # Vela Controller

 This repository contains the control-plane services and deployment tooling for Vela.
-It provides a FastAPI-based application that manages organizations, projects, and per-branch Supabase stack running on Kubevirt VM.
+It provides a FastAPI-based application that manages organizations, projects, and per-branch Vela stack running on Kubevirt VM.
 The DNS endpoints are setup using Cloudflare DNS records.

 ## Prerequisites